Skip to primary content

 The second point in suggesting that a qualitative description of metadata quality might be better that a quantitative description is related to root causes — presumably the purposes of the investigation in the first place.

 It seems to me that a quantitative approach makes the data the discussion and ignores the methods by which the data got into the observed format.
 For example, what were the human factors under which the metadata was produced?
 What was the workflow?
 What was the target metadata scheme at the time the records were created?
-What was the Managment implemented checking process, i.e. what were they checking for, or their metrics for success?
+What was the management implemented checking process, i.e. what were they checking for, or their metrics for success?

 Purely quantitative analysis simply announces that issues exist within a relative order.
 It doesn’t seek to explain the short comings using a contextual analysis.

-Posted in Other Journals | Tagged metadata, qualitative, quality assessment, quantitative | Leave a reply
+Posted in Meta-data | Tagged metadata, qualitative, quality assessment, quantitative | Leave a reply

 Dynamic collections aren’t.